jerrywu2013/Database/Cassandra/Install Cassandra on Ubuntu.md

 ● Cassandra: 2.2.3<br/>

 #### Prerequisite<br/>
 Cassandra is developed using Java.
 To run it, we need the Java runtime environment to be installed first!
+About how to install JRE, please reference the tutorial [Installing Java SE Runtime Environment(JRE)](https://github.com/andychen1060/Ubuntu-Server/blob/master/Installing%20Java%20SE%20Runtime%20Environment(JRE).md).

 #### Installing Step<br/>
 Please follow the steps list below：<br/>